Dear readers of ADxS.org, please forgive the disruption.

 5.1.
 Hippocampus

-The hippocampus is significantly responsible for learning and memory processes, especially for degenerative long-term memory.
-The CA1 region of the hippocampus is responsible for the storage and memory of spatial imagination, the CA3 region of the hippocampus for associative memory processes.4
+The hippocampus is largely responsible for learning and memory processes, especially for degenerative long-term memory.
+The CA1 region of the hippocampus is responsible for storing and remembering spatial images, while the CA3 region of the hippocampus is responsible for associative memory processes.5

 5.2.
 Cortex